-Etiquette & internship & Profession of Music Practitioner (Module 4)
+MODULE 4: Etiquette and Independent practicum & Profession of Music Practitioner

 Martha Lewis, CMP, MA, BA, MTS, CET, CMT, was the co-founder and first Executive Director of MHTP.
 Besides teaching for MHTP since 1995, she teaches and facilitates expressive therapy workshops at Shalom Center, Spendora, TX, and is a trainer for Safeguarding God's Children, an Episcopal child-abuse prevention training required for all working with children/youth.
 Martha’s past teaching credentials include masters-level classes in music, spirituality, and the arts as adjunct professor at Holy Names College Sophia Center, Oakland, California, as well as teaching the facilitating of expressive therapy, spirituality, and the arts at conferences and churches throughout the country.
 Martha graduated from MHTP in 1997 and has taught all MHTP modules except Module 5.

 Kris Snyder, CMP, BA, (see Module 1 faculty).